Johnhorse79/intro-git-lab/.github/ISSUE_TEMPLATE/question.md

 ---

 ## 🔍 Context
-Explain what you were doing when this question came up.
+Explain what part of the assignment or command you were working on.

 ---

-## 🧪 Commands or File (if relevant)
+## 🧪 Commands or Code Related to Your Question

 <paste any related command(s) or file snippet>